Whether you’re paying for a take-out latte or doing your grocery shop online, cashless payments have become the norm.

 But when it comes to going cashless in your own private practice it can often feel like one of those jobs that you should do but just don’t get round to.

-To motivate you to make the leap this article explains what cashless payments are and more importantly why going cashless should be one of your top priorities in 2021.
+To motivate you to make the leap this article explains what cashless payments are and more importantly why going cashless should be one of your top priorities.

 What are cashless payments?